iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/validators.md

 #### Many competing chains

 Adversaries could create many competing slot commitment chains.
-According to the consensus protocol, honest nodes favor the heaviest chain that has the most recent quorum certificate.
+According to the consensus protocol, honest nodes favor the heaviest chain with the most recent quorum certificate.
-Therefore, honest nodes will ignore blocks with unfamiliar commitments lacking sufficient support.
+Therefore, honest nodes will ignore blocks with unfamiliar commitments needing more support.

 #### Incorrect extension of the chain

-If a slot commitment is produced prematurely by an adversary (for instance, not all conflicting transactions within the slot are yet resolved), the honest committee members will keep the corresponding block in the waiting tip pool to verify its accuracy once the respected slot becomes committable.
+If a slot commitment is produced prematurely by an adversary (for instance, not all conflicting transactions within the slot are resolved), the honest committee members will keep the corresponding block in the waiting tip pool to verify its accuracy once the respected slot becomes committable.
 In the end, blocks with incorrect slot commitments will be discarded from the tip pool.